 If you intend to apply to pharmacy school, you are strongly encouraged to gain work or volunteer experience alongside a pharmacist.
 In doing so, you will be able to learn more about the profession and possibly to obtain a strong and relevant letter of recommendation.
 Additionally, you will be able to show your commitment to pharmacy and test whether or not the profession fits your preferences and strengths.

+The courses below are required by most pharmacy schools.
 As you plan your course of study, please note these important considerations:

 - All of your required courses must be taken for a letter grade, not on a Pass/No Pass (P/NP) basis.